BogdanPuiu04/DiscordBot/README.md

 # DiscordBot

-Technologies used in this project :
+Technologies used in this project :  Spring  ,Discord API (Javacord)
-  -Spring
-  -Discord API (Javacord)
-  -ROME (for RSS)
+ROME (for RSS)
 -JSoup ( to parse XML articles)
 -Hibernate
 -MySQL(to stock the answers about some Java)

  HOW TO USE IT:
   !commands  -- the bot will display all the commands in a message type MessageBuilder you can use